BANNEDTHOUGHT.NET

 in Munich in 1919.

-- [News reports about the suppression of ideas in Germany to be added.]
+- [Additional news reports about the suppression of ideas in Germany to be added.]

 Kommunistische Arbeiterbund Deutschlands [KABD] (Communist Workers’ League of Germany) [1972-1982]: